Skip to Content

 In addition, industry leaders will play defense by emphasizing in-store and off-site media, which capture around 15% and 20% of retail media spending, respectively, and are growing fast.
 Winners will develop full omnichannel product offerings across the marketing funnel to protect retail media revenue growth.
 However, all of this means they’ll need to maintain control of customer data and purchase signals.

-Retain ownership of data, fulfillment, and, if you can, checkout.
+Win the referral, and retain ownership of data, fulfillment, and checkout.
 Use watermarking, tiered access to critical software, and tracking to preserve the value of first-party data.
 Where third-party agents close transactions, use partnerships to retain visibility into consumer behavior.
 Furthermore, don’t get relegated to a “dumb fulfillment pipe.”
 Hold onto last-mile logistics and checkout when possible.
 If not, ensure that agents can accurately reflect pricing and promotions, especially for on-site–only offers.

 The core challenge is that AI shifts loyalty from brands and retailers to outcomes.
 The next generation of winning retailers will make shoppers care about who they transact with and where it happens.
 They will make their unique value apparent to human and agent alike, enduring in a transparent, comparison-fueled marketplace.
 Most importantly, they will act now, setting the rules for everyone else.